Ole Rømer: Biography

 In Rømer's position as royal mathematician, he introduced the first national system for weights and measures in Denmark on 1 May 1683.
 Initially based on the Rhine foot, a more accurate national standard was adopted in 1698.
 Later measurements of the standards fabricated for length and volume show an excellent degree of accuracy.
 His goal was to achieve a definition based on astronomical constants, using a pendulum.
 This would happen after his death as practicalities made it too inaccurate at the time.
 Notable is also his definition of the new Danish mile of 24,000 Danish feet (circa 7,532 m).

-In 1700, Rømer persuaded the king to introduce the Gregorian calendar in Denmark-Norway – something Tycho Brahe had argued for in vain a hundred years earlier.
+In 1700, Rømer persuaded the king to introduce the Gregorian calendar in Denmark and Norway – something Tycho Brahe had argued for in vain a hundred years earlier.

-Rømer developed one of the first temperature scales while convalescing from a broken leg.
-Daniel Gabriel Fahrenheit visited him in 1708 and altered the Rømer scale, the result being the familiar Fahrenheit temperature scale still in use today in a few countries.
+Rømer developed a temperature scale while convalescing from a broken leg.
+After visiting with Rømer in 1708, Daniel Gabriel Fahrenheit began making his thermometers using a modified version of Rømer's scale that eventually evolved into the Fahrenheit scale still popular in the United States and a few other countries.

 Rømer also established navigation schools in several Danish cities.

 In 1705, Rømer was made the second Chief of the Copenhagen Police, a position he kept until his death in 1710.
 As one of his first acts, he fired the entire force, being convinced that the morale was alarmingly low.
 He was the inventor of the first street lights (oil lamps) in Copenhagen, and worked hard to try to control the beggars, poor people, unemployed, and prostitutes of Copenhagen.

 In Copenhagen, Rømer made rules for building new houses, got the city's water supply and sewers back in order, ensured that the city's fire department got new and better equipment, and was the moving force behind the planning and making of new pavement in the streets and on the city squares.